nayoshi/DiscordBot/README.md

 # Lancelot
 Discord bot created to serve the KnightHacks discord.
-Feel free to join us here [Here!](https://discord.gg/C4cuHFS)
+Feel free to join us [Here!](https://discord.gg/C4cuHFS)

 ## Setup
 1. Clone this repository on your environment.